-AI participates in the battle over the authenticity of paintings, what is the current situation and challenges?
+AI joins the battle over painting authenticity: what's the current situation and what are the challenges?

-Artificial intelligence (AI) is making its mark on the art world, extending its influence even into finicky fields like
+Artificial intelligence (AI) is making its mark on the art world, even extending its reach into finicky fields like

 AI meets Old Masters in the fight to authenticate paintings